-With today’s hiring and recruiting trends moving to digital, people want to know you before they meet you.
+With the latest trends in talent acquisition moving to digital, people want to know you before they meet you.
 The first thing people will do is Google you.
 Make sure they immediately find the right information.

 What is a career portfolio?